MARINE HOSPITAL RESIDENCES

 THE BELLAMY DAYTONA

-This student housing development in Daytona Beach, Florida is a gated, four-story, resort-style community will feature 96 fully-furnished apartments with 376 private bedrooms.
+This student housing development in Daytona Beach, Florida is a gated, four-story, resort-style community that will feature 96 fully-furnished apartments with 376 private bedrooms.
 Atypical to most properties in the area, Bellamy at Daytona will feature top of the line, modern amenities including a private bathroom and study area in each individual bedroom.
 Further, the Property will be the only one of its kind in the area to feature five-bedroom, two story penthouses, a favorite of residents at M&E’s existing student housing properties.

 CHRIST PRESBYTERIAN CHURCH